Custom Black Scholes Stock Volatility Peer Studies

-The March 31, 2018 Quarterly Stock Price Volatility Survey is now available.
-This issue represents our forty-third consecutive quarterly Survey of U.S. community banks and has been widely recognized as a trusted source for bank CFO's and CPA's since 2007.
+Contact us for your custom Volatility Survey of U.S. community banks which has been widely recognized as a trusted resource for bank CFO's and CPA's since 2007.

-Each Quarterly Survey contains approximately 180 pages of narrative and supplemental data covering approximately 800 exchange traded financial institutions.
-The surveys have been consistently and objectively prepared each quarter based on the following standardized methodology:
+Each Volatility Survey contains a select group of peer banks with narrative and supporting data.
+Surveys are consistently and objectively prepared based on the following standardized methodology:

 "I am thrilled that I discovered Volatility Informatics' Community Bank studies.
 Your data provides the ability to easily create community bank peer groups to document our Black Scholes Expected Volatility assumption since we do not have enough trading history of our own.
 It is a terrific source and much better than our previous methodology."